 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326) ("ASU 2016-13"), which requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 ASU 2016-13 replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost.
 ASU 2016-13 is to be adopted on a modified retrospective basis.
-As a smaller reporting company, ASU 2016-13 will be effective for the Company for interim and annual reporting periods beginning after December 15, 2022.
-In March 2022, the FASB issued ASU 2022-02, Topic 326.
+In March 2023, the FASB issued ASU 2023-02, Topic 326.
 The ASU eliminates the accounting guidance for trouble debt restructurings by creditors in Subtopic 310-40, and enhances the disclosure requirements for modifications of loans to borrowers experiencing financial difficulty.
 Additionally, the ASU requires disclosure of gross writeoffs of receivables by year of origination for receivables within the scope of Subtopic 326-20, Financial Instruments - Credit Losses - Measured at Amortized Cost.
 This ASU is effective for periods beginning after December 15, 2022.
-The Company is currently evaluating the impact that the adoption of ASU 2016-13 and ASU 2022-02 will have on its condensed consolidated financial statement presentations and disclosures.
+The Company applied the new standard beginning January 1, 2023 using the modified retrospective method.
+This adoption did not have material impact on the Company's condensed consolidated financial statements.